D. Bruce Sevigny

 While completing her law degree, Lauren worked as a caseworker for the Queen’s Elder Law Clinic, and was awarded the Queen’s Elder Law Prize for exceptional client service.
 Lauren also received an award for earning the highest standing in her class.
 In her spare time, Lauren volunteered with Pro Bono Students Canada, the Queen’s Law Journal and the Academic Assistance Program.

 Lauren was born in Ottawa and spent much of her childhood here.
-In her spare time, Lauren enjoys practicing hot yoga, re-watching episodes of The Office and discovering new restaurants with her husband.
+In her spare time, Lauren enjoys practicing hot yoga, re-watching episodes of The Office and discovering new restaurants.

 Jennifer Johnson joined Sevigny Westdal, the predecessor to Sevigny Dupuis, in 2016 and has been an integral part of the team ever since.